 A: Less than significant impact.
-The project location is subject to the requirements of the Northern Sacramento Valley Planning Area 2018 Triennial Air Quality Attainment Plan and the Butte County Air Quality Management District (BCAQMD).
+The project location is subject to the requirements of the Northern Sacramento Valley Planning Area 2021 Triennial Air Quality Attainment Plan and the Butte County Air Quality Management District (BCAQMD).
 A project would be considered to conflict with the goals of the Plan if it were to result in or induce growth in population, employment, land use, or regional vehicle miles travelled (VMT) that is inconsistent with the growth projections of the plan.
-The proposed project, being a land division with potential for single-family residential development, would not result in any foreseeable significant population growth.
+The proposed project, being a development of residential units, would not result in any foreseeable significant population growth.
 The proposed project would not create a substantial increase in employment given the limited potential development that could result from the project.
 Finally, substantial VMTs are not expected because of the project.
 The Butte County Association of Government's screening criteria for VMTs identifies low VMT Traffic Analysis Zones (TAZ), including the project area, where VMT's are 15% or more below the regional home-based VMT per resident.
 Due to the project's location in a TAZ, VMTs are considered less than significant.
 Considering these factors, impacts from the proposed project would be less than significant.

 B: Less than significant impact.
-No parks, playgrounds, schools, hospitals, day care centers, nursing homes, or other similar sensitive receptors are in close proximity to the project area.
+No parks, playgrounds, schools, hospitals, day care centers, nursing homes, or other similar sensitive receptors are near the project area.
 No sensitive receptors such as those listed would be affected.
-The proposed project site is in a residentially zoned area.
+The proposed project site abuts a residentially zoned area.
 The project may cause short-term impacts to air quality typical of construction projects, including dust and vehicle emissions from vehicle use, heavy equipment, and grading.
 These impacts are short-term in nature and are typical of residential construction.
-Accordingly, Impacts from the proposed project would be less than significant.
+Accordingly, impacts from the proposed project would be less than significant.